By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 method shown in the code snippet below:

-that tracks the index of the current FeatureParser
+that tracks the index of the current FeatureParser used, and changes to the appropriate tab using

 the value of the index stored.